Fundraise to End ALS

 The goal of the My-State Trek is to raise money for ALS research to end ALS.

-Although the event itself is full of amazing moments, food, and fun, of who you are, and whether or not you've ridden a bike or raised funds for a cause, you can absolutely
+Although the event itself is full of amazing moments and community togetherness, fundraising for ALS of who you are, and whether or not you've ridden a bike or raised funds for a cause, you can absolutely